Advancement Leadership Class

 Rather than focusing on individual skill training (public speaking, resume building, etc.), the program’s goal is to expose participants to a broad range of topics and information that will help them become more effective advancement leaders.

 Program Commitment and Participation Expectations

 As with all worthwhile endeavors, the program requires a definite commitment of time from participants.
 ALC participation is recognized as a formal work assignment and does not require any type of leave.
-In addition to scheduled monthly sessions, an additional commitment of personal time may be required for assigned readings related to monthly sessions and participation in Capstone projects.
+However, in addition to scheduled monthly sessions, an additional commitment of personal time will be required for assigned readings related to monthly sessions and especially for completion of the Capstone project.

-ALC members are asked to work individually or in small groups to plan and complete an advancement-focused capstone project.
+ALC members are required to work in pairs to plan and complete a professional level capstone project.
 Capstone projects are designed to add value or increase the operational effectiveness of a selected area or program within the broad scope of the University.
 Typically, past participants focused their work on Advancement related areas, including Communications, Alumni Relations, or Development, but this is not required.
 Capstone work begins with topic selection in the fall and builds through the winter and spring.
 Culminating capstone presentations are made during 1 of 2 sessions in May.
 Both sessions are required attendance dates for class participants.
 More information about refinements and additional direction on Capstone projects will be provided during the first few sessions.

 Questions or for More Information